xxx5585/game-mode-changer-sas4/README.md

 * You can download the APK file from [releases 20241010-m](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20241010-m).

 ## Notes
-* Do not distribute this tool to others.
-In return, I allow you to share this github link with others.
+* Do not distribute this tool to others for security.
+Instead, share this link with others.
+* I will not be responsible for any damage you may incur.
 * The source code of this tool is not public.
 Because it is easy to change into a dangerous tool.
-* I will not be held responsible if any scandal occurs to you.

 ## Donate me
 I provide this tool for free.